 Research reveals that women spend a significantly larger portion of their lives in ill health and disability compared to men and are underrepresented in critical clinical trials.
 Furthermore, there has been insufficient focus on women-specific health issues such as miscarriage, endometriosis, and menopause.

 Addressing this gender gap could not only add years to women’s lives but also potentially boost the global economy by $1 trillion by 2040, according to the McKinsey Health Institute.
-The consultancy emphasizes that women’s health is not merely a standalone issue but a cornerstone of social well-being and progress.
+The consultancy emphasises that women’s health is not merely a standalone issue but a cornerstone of social well-being and progress.

 The UK’s Widening Gender Health Gap